Good Manufacturing Practice (GMP) and quality in pharmaceutical, biotech and food industry – Theoretical version

 The teaching is a mixture of lectures, as well as group problem solving and group written reports

-The practical reporting in the course is based on a simulated auditing exercise where the team will audit a virtual pharma company which is represented by the course teachers.
+The practical reporting in the course is based on a simulated auditing exercise where the team will audit a virtual pharma company which is represented by the course teachers or a newly developed ChatGMP chatbot.
 The team must prepare an audit preparation report, conduct an audit and prepare a final audit report.
-The latter report applies to 30% of the course evaluation.
+The latter report is evaluated on pass/nonpass criterias.

 In the auditing exercise, there is a special focus on general GMP rules and particularly on the guideline ICH Q7 “GMP for API” and the ISO 9001: 2015 Standard.
 Based on information about the virtual pharma company’s production processes and organizational structure, the team must make an audit plan and prepare audit questions. which is practiced during the actual audit session which takes place with the course teachers representing the pharma company.